nickwender/TwitterStream/README.md

 1. A listener that takes tweets off the queue and persists them to a database
 1. A REST endpoint that returns stats about tweets stored in the database

 I opted to split things up like this so the tweet streaming console app had very little responsibility and could focus on queuing tweets as quickly as possible.
-In turn the queue acts a transient storage.
+The queue acts as transient storage.
 Likewise, the queue listener has very little responsibility: grab tweets off the queue and store them in the database.
 Finally, the REST endpoint just collects stats from the database.
 With this separation each component could be run in isolation and scaled independently.

 ## Code Organization